gamemaker1/beckn-dev-docs/content/reference/0.9.3/core/core-apis/beckn-gateway/search.md

+---
+title: Search
+order: 1
+---

-# Init
+# Search

-> Initialize an order by providing billing and/or shipping details
+> Search for services by intent

 ## Overview

-> The BAP will send the billing and/or shipping details the BPP to initialize
+> The BAP will send the search intent to the BPP for services
-> the order

 ## Request

 ### URL

-> /init
+> /search

 ### Method